World Oceans Day Photo Contest

 The entries must portray a positive theme and submitted electronically through the World Oceans Day Photo Contest portal in accordance with the contest guidelines and subject to the contest rules.

-Winning images will be recognized at the United Nations on Monday, 9 June 2014 during the United Nations event marking World Oceans Day 2014.
-Recognition and diffusion of the winning images, and perhaps some top runner-ups, will be widely exposed throughout the contest website, the media and the information materials related to subsequent contests.
+Winning images will be recognized at a special World Oceans Day event at the United Nations on Monday June 8, 2015.
+We will recognize and widely share the winning images, and perhaps some top runner-ups, through the contest website, with the media, and through the information materials related to subsequent contests.
 Pending the securing of sponsors, material or cash prizes may be awarded.

-Recognition and diffusion of the winning images, and perhaps some top runner-ups, will be widely exposed throughout the contest website, the media and the information materials related to subsequent contests.
+We will recognize and widely share the winning images, and perhaps some top runner-ups, through the contest website, with the media, and through the information materials related to subsequent contests.
 Pending the securing of sponsors, material or cash prizes may be awarded.

 - The contest is open to entrants of all skill levels.